aryn-ai/sycamore/docs/source/data_ingestion_and_preparation/connectors/opensearch.md

   ```
 </details>

-With this you can run Opensearch with a simple `docker compose up`.
+With this you can run OpenSearch with a simple `docker compose up`.

-## Writing to Opensearch
+## Writing to OpenSearch

-To write a DocSet to a Opensearch index from Sycamore, use the `docset.write.opensearch(...)` function.
-The Opensearch writer takes the following arguments:
+To write a DocSet to a OpenSearch index from Sycamore, use the `docset.write.opensearch(...)` function.
+The OpenSearch writer takes the following arguments:

 - `os_client_args`: Keyword parameters that are passed to the opensearch-py OpenSearch client constructor.
 - `index_name`: The name of the OpenSearch index into which to load this DocSet.
 - `index_settings`: Settings and mappings to pass when creating a new index.
 Specified as a Python dict corresponding to the JSON paramters taken by the OpenSearch CreateIndex API: https://opensearch.org/docs/latest/api-reference/index-apis/create-index/
 - `execute`: (optional, default=`True`) Whether to execute this sycamore pipeline now, or return a docset to add more transforms.

-To write a docset to the Opensearch index run by the docker compose above, we can write the following:
+To write a docset to the OpenSearch index run by the Docker compose above, we can write the following:

 ```python
 index_name = "test_index-other"